xlysander12/Server-Utils/README.md

 - Custom prefix for each server
 - Collective admin role (give a certain role [customizable] to every person you want to have admin rights in the bot's eyes)
 - Logs system (kicks, bans and other features are reported to the logs channel [customizable])
 - Global announcements (These are made by the bot's staff steam.
 It is a message that is sent to every server the bot is in [this feature can be disabled by the user].
-This message can contain updates and other stuff we might think that is relevant [These announcements are sent to the logs chahnel])
+This message can contain updates and other stuff we might think that is relevant [These announcements are sent to the logs channel])

 # Commands